akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/implement_crud.md

 And that is: updating / deleting the Liferay document when it's updated / deleted in Alfresco.

-During the [Implementing Custom Behaviors in Alfresco](https://ecmarchitect.com/alfresco-developer-series-tutorials/behaviors/tutorial/tutorial.html) you learned what a behavior is and why it's suited for the ratings usecase.
+During the [Implementing Custom Behaviors in Alfresco](https://ecmarchitect.com/alfresco-developer-series-tutorials/behaviors/tutorial/tutorial.html) tutorial you learned what a behavior is and why it's suited for the ratings usecase.

 Basically a behaviour defines what code to execute when a certain event was triggered by the Alfresco platform.
 As behaviours can be tied to types and aspects they can literally be added to objects in Alfreso.